This course is a work-related one year study programme that gives you a balance of specific public service knowledge, understanding and skills.

 Finally, you will have the opportunity to improve your GCSE grades to a 3 or 4, plus the possibility to progress to our Level 3 course.

-Why choose Brock for Teamwork & Leadership in the Community Level 2 Certificate?
+Teamwork & Leadership in the Community Level 2 Certificate?

 At Brock all our Public Services courses have close ties with Hampshire Police and Hampshire Fire and Rescue Service.
 Representatives from these two organisations will regularly visit to update you about ongoing initiatives and recruitment processes.